 The Carriage House was owned by Strang until his death in 1921.
 His wife and her family owned it until the 1930s, when Tom Riley, Strang’s partner, used it until the Strang Line Railroad discontinued service in 1940.

 The building stood vacant for several decades until the city obtained the property in the 1970s.
-It was rehabilitated in the 1990s to serve as the office for the Overland Park Historical Society, which still occupies the structure.
+It was rehabilitated in the 1990s to serve as the office for the Overland Park Historical Society.